 It may be surprising that popcorn is a whole grain that’s loaded with nutrients and fiber.

-Many commercial varieties prepare their popcorn with fat, sugar and salt, making it no healthier than potato chips.
+Many commercial varieties prepare their popcorn with fat, sugar, and salt, making it no healthier than potato chips.

-Unfortunately, highly processed seed and vegetable oils have become a household staple over the past few decades.
+Highly processed seed and vegetable oils have become a household staple over the past few decades.

-Examples include soybean, cottonseed, sunflower and canola oils.
+Examples include soybean, cottonseed, sunflower, and canola oils.

 It has been proven that the size of your dinnerware can affect how much you eat.